atmikapai13/Portfolio/README.md

 **Product Analyst Intern Intern (_May - Jul 2020_)**

-Evaluated incumbent firmâ€™s competitive position in Maryland by conducting a rate comparison using Python, SAS and Excel; advanced project by identifying less profitable offices and setting up SMART goals to achieve 10% sales increase
+- Evaluated CSAA's competitive position in Maryland by conducting competitor premium analysis using SQL and Excel
+- Assessed cross elasticity of demand of Property rate change on Auto product retention

 ### Tata Consultancy Services, Mumbai, India (_May - Jun 2019_)